chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

 cookbook site install
 -----------------------------------------------------
-The following ``knife cookbook site install`` settings can be added to the knife.rb file:
+The following ``knife cookbook site install`` settings can be added to the config.rb file:

 ``knife[:cookbook_path]``
    Adds the the ``--cookbook-path`` option.